Skip to main content

 Bruce A. Wahl

 Appointed to the commission in June 2018, Mr. Wahl is former senior solutions architect for the Distribution Division at National Public Radio (NPR) in Washington, D.C., which is responsible for distribution of programming to nearly 1,000 public radio stations across the country.
-During his consulting phase, he designed and developed systems for numerous high profile radio broadcasting companies, including ABC Radio Networks, Mutual Broadcasting System, Sirius Satellite Radio, NPR, and others.
+During his consulting phase, he designed and developed systems for numerous high-profile radio broadcasting companies, including ABC Radio Networks, Mutual Broadcasting System, Sirus Satellite Radio, NPR, and others.
 He collaborated with PBS on their next generation program distribution system known as sIX.
 He had been with NPR for 48 years prior to his 2019 retirement.

 Mr. Wahl is a graduate of the Leadership Maryland Class of 2003 and a U.S. Army veteran who served in Vietnam.
 He was officer in charge of the American Forces Vietnam Network Detachment in Pleiku in the Central Highlands.
 Mr. Wahl and his wife reside in Chesapeake Beach.